chmp/ipytest/Readme.md

 - `ipytest.config.rewrite_asserts`: enable ipython AST transforms to rewrite asserts, defaults to `False`.
-- `ipytest.config.clean`: the patter used to clean variables, defaults to `[Tt]est*`.
+- `ipytest.config.clean`: the pattern used to clean variables, defaults to `[Tt]est*`.

 ## Development